Full Length Story

-A true northern Piedmont garagiste, Fabio Zambolin inherited his grandparent’s vineyards and converted their garage into a winery.
-He began his project in 2010 with a parcel that he works organically and that sits within the DOC appellation, Lessona.
-However, the cantina is ten meters outside of the DOC zone (right next to the vineyards) and an archaic law makes it so that he must label his wines Costa della Sesia, a generic term for regional Northern Piedmont wines.
-(This is a cue for the savvy buyer who’s looking for the best value and quality to snap up a few bottles.)
+A true Alto Piemontese garagiste, Fabio Zambolin inherited his grandparent’s vineyards and converted their garage into a winery.
+He began his project in 2010 with a parcel that he works organically that sits within the DOC appellation, Lessona.
+However, the cantina is ten meters outside of the DOC zone (right next to the vineyards) and an archaic law makes it so that he must label his wines Costa della Sesia, a generic term for regional Northern Piedmont wines in this area.
+(This is a cue for the savvy buyer looking for the best value and quality to snap these up.)

-It is never easy to be the small producer in the big wine world and this is one of the many reasons we like to import our mere thirty cases of wine from this lovely man.
-Indeed, Fabio’s wines will never make him rich (nor us!) so he maintains his day job with a somewhat new, but very good producer in Bramaterra, Le Pianelle.
-He works with his partner, Andrea Zanetta, at both Le Pianelle and Zambolin.
+It is never easy to be the small producer in the big wine world and this is one of the many reasons we like to import our mere thirty cases from this lovely man.
+Indeed, Fabio’s wines will never alone make him financially secure (nor us!) so he maintains his day job with a very good producer in Bramaterra, Le Pianelle.

-As one could imagine, with such a small quantity of grapes to make his wines the level of detail in his organically farmed vineyard and cellar are maintained to an extraordinary level.
-The shine of the equipment and the floor, the reverence with which he takes a sample from a stainless steel vat and the pure taste and a smell of the wine makes one want to pay him triple what he charges.
-He also works with his long-time friend and immensely talented Italian enologist, Cristiano Garella—a guy I have also known quite well since 2010.
+As one could imagine, with such a small quantity of grapes to make his wines to the level of detail in his organically farmed vineyard and cellar are maintained to an extraordinary level.
+The shine of the equipment and the floor, the reverence with which he takes a sample from a stainless steel vat or barrel, and the pure taste and a smell of the wine makes one want to pay him triple what he charges.
+He also works with his long-time friend and immensely talented Italian enologist, Cristiano Garella—a friend I have known quite well since 2010.

-Geologically, Alto Piemonte is even more volatile than the 100-year scourge (read more) between the mid-1800s to the mid-1900s; only in geology it happens over millions and billions of years.
+Geologically, Alto Piemonte is even more volatile than the 100-year scourge between the mid-1800s to the mid-1900s (read more); only in geology intense volatility happens over millions and billions of years.
 The three small hills of Lessona (somewhere around one-hundred plantable hectares) sits on the southern foothills of the Alps, a mountain range that was and slowly continues to be created by the collision of the African with the Eurasian tectonic plates.
 In orogenous areas there is (or in this case, was) a lot of volcanic activity and this laid the foundation for most of the soils of this area.

 The majority of the most important Alto Piemonte wine regions are grown on igneous bedrock.
 Bramaterra, Boca and Gattinara are grown on porphyry, a rock/soil dense in metals and deeply acidic, making for difficult flowering with the vines and naturally reducing yields.
 Ghemme has alluvial soils and consist of sands, clays and in some places soft granite bedrock.
 Lessona has the most unique soils in the region and there is no viticultural area in the world with this specific kind of soil.
 Lessona’s yellow and orange sandy soil was borne out from volcanic eruptions and worn down into sand by a sea that no longer exists.